 SAFE IF PRESCRIBED

 Nausifar MPS Suspension is generally considered safe to use during pregnancy.
-Animal studies have shown low or no adverse effects to the developing baby; however, there are limited human studies.
+Animal studies do not indicate harmful effects.
+However, there are limited human studies.

 Breast feeding